 If you have something of value to be implemented and try to establish a company to help you, consider all that gets lost and wasted in it - time, concerns, wasted efforts, paperclips and much else.
 Parkinson's law (adage) with extensions refer to the self-satisfying, uncontrolled growth of the bureaucratic apparatus in an organisation, that primary barrier to efficient time management.
 (Parkinson 1957) (WP, "Parkinson's Law")

-Yogananda set SRF in motion and repented it at least one day.
+Yogananda set SRF in motion and repented it in his way one day.
 Starting SRF was a foolish blunder, he wrote.
 There is not much information about why he repented starting SRF, for how long he did, and what he might have done to remedy matters.
 At any rate, SRF got momentum.

 If he reneged, it could be fair to shut down his organisation while it was small.
 But "too little, too late", perhaps, also in the light of the further, cloistery SRF fare. [◦Documentation: This source file]

-What may be suspected is that a horrible, absolutely foolish blunder may have unwelcome repercussions, perhaps also ramifications of folly and troubles if the matter is not remedied well.
-Not to do so would be another folly.
+What may be suspected is that a big, bad blunder may have unwelcome repercussions, perhaps also ramifications of folly and troubles if the matter is not remedied well.
+Not to do so could well be another folly.
 The SRF founder's handwritten letter is here: [◦Yogananda admits it (see the source file)]

-But if you realise you have made a mistake and don't do anything to rectify it or yourself, troubles could be in store for you and perhaps for many others too.
-Take heart: "He is not the most suspect who knows he is suspect," - or confused, looney, and so on.
-Try to make the future damages less, and at least don't go for multiplying them.
-One way springs to the eye: keep the prospectively damaging things "cloistered, walled in".
+If you realise you have made a mistake and don't do anything to rectify it, but just backs off, troubles could be in store for you and perhaps for many others too.
+Take heart: "He is not the most foggy who knows he is foggy."
+It applies to groggy too, and so on.
+But try to make the future damages less.
+At least don't go for multiplying them.
+One way springs to the eye: keep the prospectively damaging elements "cloistered, walled in".